Associate Professor of English, University of Texas at San Antonio, 2016-Present

 Brooks, Kinitra D. “Ontologies of Orisha Technology: West African Spirituality in Afrofuturistic Visions.”
 Invited Essay.
 Unveiling Visions: The Alchemy of the Black Imagination.
 Art + Design Exhibition.
 September 2015 – January 2016.
 The Schomburg Center of Harlem.
 New York, New York.

 Brooks, Kinitra D. Rev. of Promises I Can Keep: Why Poor Women Put Motherhood Before Marriage by Kathryn Edin and Maria Kefalas.
 Journal for International Women’s Studies.
 2009.
 234-235.
 Print.

 Brooks, Kinitra D. “The Multiple Pasts, Presents, and Futures of Nnedi Okorafor’s Literary Nigeria.”
 Rev. of Lagoon (2014) and Book of Phoenix (2015) by Nnedi Okorafor.
 Los Angeles Review of Books.
 13 April 2016.

 Co-editor with Susana M. Morris.
 Book Series.
 New Suns: Race, Gender, Sexuality & the Speculative at Ohio State University Press.

 Board Member and Peer Reviewer.
 Journal of Research on Women and Gender.

-CONFERENCE PAPERS and COLLOQUIA
+CONFERENCE PAPERS and COLLOQUIA (Selected)